duncan/dev/public/politics/us/complete-list-of-twitter-insults.md

 title: The way that Trump used Twitter
 type: link
 emoji: 🤬
+description: The toxic brutality of the way Trump used Twitter is on display in the New York Times compilation of his insults.
 ---

 The toxic brutality of the way Trump used Twitter is on display in the [New York Time’s compilation of Trump’s insults on Twitter][link] from when he declared his candidacy until he was banned.
 Kevin Quealy writes: